 We really know very little about the fiercely independent Calusa.
 A few official Spanish historical documents and narrative accounts from the 16th and 17th centuries give us a fuzzy interpretation of their lives and times.
 Discovery of Calusa artifacts during agricultural practices in the late 19th century, followed by formal archaeological surveys at those sites, have opened windows that provide a limited understanding of the Calusa culture.
 One of the most famous of these discoveries occurred on Marco Island, now in Collier County, Florida, in early 1895.
 While muddy soil was being excavated for use as a cultivation medium, on the north end of Marco Island, near Smokehouse Bay*, Captain W. D. Collier, uncovered some unusual wooden artifacts.
 In time, these were reported to the University of Pennsylvania Museum.
 Later in 1895, ethnologist Frank Cushing from that institution visited the "Key Marco" site and conducted a preliminary survey.
 In 1896, he returned with a team and they uncovered a unique collection of well-preserved Calusa artifacts.
 These were made from wood and seashell and bone.
 The mask pictured above was among them.
 The collection even included cordage — all were preserved because of the anaerobic environment of the mud.
 Many of the objects were weapons but among the collection were carved tablets and masks and an uniquely carved statuette that has since become known as the "Key Marco Cat."
 This beautifully rendered, six-inch tall figurine now rests in the collection of the Smithsonian Institution in Washington, DC.

 Since 1953, because of a major event in my life, I have had a serious interest in the Calusa culture.
 In 1999, I began to finalize the story of Panti,** the Calusa hero in my historical novel, The Calusan.
 To get myself into his character and mind-set I created a collection of Calusa artifacts that he would have skillfully made in his role as the greatest Calusa artisan.
 His detailed, balanced carvings would have been created with shark tooth knives, stone, and bone edged tools and without the aid of eyeglasses.
 As a woodcarver the latter astounds me.
-My replicas were made with modern tools and I wore glasses.
+My replicas were made with modern tools and I wore eyeglasses.
 Some of these handmade objects I created and their descriptions are represented on this page.
 The images shown are from my personal collection but many of their counterparts which I created now reside in private collections.
-My renditions of the "Key Marco Cat," in various woods and finishes, remain popular items for discriminating buyers — many fine homes on Marco Island, Sanibel Island, Shell Point Village, and in Nebraska and Toronto now display them as part of their unique decor.
+My renditions of the "Key Marco Cat," in various woods and finishes, remain popular items for discriminating buyers — many fine homes on Marco Island, Sanibel Island, Shell Point Village, and in Maryland, Nebraska, and Toronto now display them as part of their unique decor.

 — Charles LeBuff